object-oriented-python/object-oriented-programming/doc/source/10_further_object-oriented_features.rst

 Abstract methods
 ~~~~~~~~~~~~~~~~

-Let's look back at the groups example from :numref:`Week %s <inheritance>`.
+Let's look back at the groups example from :numref:`Chapter %s <inheritance>`.
 We
 defined the base :class:`~example_code.groups.Group` class and specified that
 child classes had to implement the :meth:`_validate` and :meth:`operator`
 methods as well as the :attr:`symbol` :term:`class attribute`.
 But how should